 How can we design better institutions for rapidly changing environments?
 More specifically, what role does the structure of our legal systems play when it comes to helping or hindering our ability to deal with complex problems?
 Better yet, how can we translate social-ecological resilience into legal doctrine?
 These are some of the questions that I examine in my doctoral research which draws on complex systems theory, international law, and global governance to understand what a legalized international governance structure that could account for the complexity and rapid change of the Arctic could look like and how we can get there.
 A 2015 Trudeau Scholar and Vanier Canada Graduate Scholar, I explore these topics at the Balsillie School of International Affairs at the University of Waterloo, where I'm a PhD Candidate and Doctoral Fellow.
 I am extremely grateful to be working under the supervision of Neil Craik, Thomas Homer-Dixon, Whitney Lackenbauer (in alphabetical order).

 Over the course of my doctoral work, I have been a Visiting Scholar with the International Institute for Applied Systems Analysis, the Helsinki Institute for Sustainability Science, and the Northern Institute for Environmental and Minority Law at the Arctic Centre, University of Lapland.
 I have shared some of my doctoral research as a contributing author of the Arctic Resilience Report, the findings of which were featured in the Guardian and Scientific American.
 You can find some of my other writing, here.
-I hold a Master of Arts in Global Governance and Bachelor of Arts in International Relations (major), Economics and Germanic Studies (minors) from Franklin University Switzerland.
+I hold a Master of Arts in Global Governance from the University of Waterloo and a Bachelor of Arts in International Relations (major), Economics and Germanic Studies (minors) from Franklin University Switzerland.

 OTHER ACADEMIC WORK.